SunilGopalCV/apache_cassandra_workshop/README.md

 # 🎓🔥 Intro to Apache Cassandra 🔥🎓

-Welcome to the 'Intro to Cassandra for Developers' workshop!
+Welcome to the 'Intro to Cassandra' workshop!
 In this workshop, the Developer Advocate team of DataStax shows the most important fundamentals and basics of the powerful distributed NoSQL database Apache Cassandra.
 Using Astra DB, the cloud based Cassandra-as-a-Service platform delivered by DataStax, we will cover the very first steps for every developer who wants to try to learn a new database: creating tables and CRUD operations.

 It doesn't matter if you join our workshop live or you prefer to do at your own pace, we have you covered.
 In this repository, you'll find everything you need for this workshop: